nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **Constraints:**<br>

 - **Unique Session Name**: Each session name must be unique within a member.
 This ensures that each session is distinct and prevents duplicate records.
-If you have multiple similar sessions, consider naming them sequentially (e.g., "Rehearsal 1", "Rehearsal 2").

 </box>